CynthiaM7/alx-low_level_programming/0x0E-structures_typedef/README.md

 0. Poppy - Define a new type struct dog with the following elements: name, type = char * ; age, type = float ; owner, type = char *
 1. Write a function that initialize a variable of type struct dog
+2. Write a function that prints a struct do